jagi/meteor-astronomy/README.md

 });
 ```

 Now take a look at the code below.
 This code is also reactive beacuse it's called in the reactive context (helper function).
-In fact, it doesn't matter if you use Meteor Astronomy or not, the below code will be reactive.
+In fact, it doesn't matter if you use Astronomy or not, the below code will be reactive.

 ```js
 Template.main.helpers({